Create a CI/CD pipeline for .NET with Azure DevOps Starter

-In the next few steps, you can use the web browser to make and commit code changes directly to the master branch.
+In the next few steps, you can use the web browser to make and commit code changes directly to the main branch.
 You can also clone your Git repository in your favorite IDE by selecting Clone from the top right of the repository page.

 On the left, navigate the application file structure to Application/aspnet-core-dotnet-core/Pages/Index.cshtml.

 Select Edit, and then make a change to the h2 heading.
 For example, type Get started right away with the Azure DevOps Starter or make some other change.